 The Schools Committee is at the forefront of efforts to address and eliminate the academic achievement gap as an essential element of our effort to create true integration among and within our schools.
 The committee works to encourage alliances between the public and private sectors to foster the development of successful educational partnerships among teachers, administrators, parents, students, researchers, business and community organizations.
 The committee promotes parental involvement and empowerment and works to ensure that students of all races are expected and encouraged to excel in a community that is proud and supportive of our schools.

-The Neighborhood Associations and Civic Life Committee focuses on the development and support of neighborhood associations and specific ways to promote greater participation by all sectors of our community in the general civic life of Maplewood and South Orange.
+The Neighborhoods and Civic Life Committee focuses on the development and support of neighborhood associations and specific ways to promote greater participation by all sectors of our community in the general civic life of Maplewood and South Orange.
+It is primarily responsible for conducting the Civic Engagement Institute–training workshops to develop the local volunteer pool.

 The Marketing Communications Committee develops marketing programs to promote South Orange/Maplewood’s special qualities to potential homebuyers.
 In addition to identifying target audiences and publications for placing promotional ads, this committee works to develop, write and pitch stories to regional and national press.
 Within our towns, this committee communicates “good news” stories featuring our residents and schools in local papers.
 This committee also oversees our website and social media marketing, and serves as the major public communicator for Coalition events, writing press releases and ad campaigns.